What Is the Statute of Limitations for a Medical Malpractice Claim?

 Contacting a Medical Malpractice Attorney

 If you believe that you have suffered from a medical error due to the negligence of an anesthesiologist, nurse anesthetist, surgeon, doctor, physician, obstetrician or any other medical care provider, you need to speak with an experienced medical malpractice attorney to help you determine the appropriate statute of limitations that applies to you.
 A medical malpractice attorney will also help you formulate your claim.
-Contact Willens Injury Law Offices today for your free consultation.
+Contact Willens & Baez today for your free consultation.
 We can be reached online or by telephone at 312-957-4166.